microsoft/project-oagents/samples/support-center/README.md

 **5. Human Agent Involvement**

-- For complex issues or escalations, the Dispatcher Agent delegate to humana gents.
+- For complex issues or escalations, the Dispatcher Agent delegate to human agents.
 - Human agents receive comprehensive interaction summaries for context.

 **6. Post-Interaction**